 As high performance, low cost video processing chips were introduced, it became clear that delivering video over the internet at extremely low latencies was possible.
 Since then, it has been our obsession to perfect peer-to-peer, low latency game streaming over a wide area network.
+This guide goes over how you can get started with our low latency game streaming tech, whether you want to play with friends or connect to your own machines remotely.

-Host a desktop session
+How to host a desktop session

 - Play with friends: Add friends using the friends icon in the sidebar.
 People can join someone that is willing to host by clicking 'Connect' in the Computers tab

 - Get a quick link: Click the Share button in the host computer to get a link you can share around.
 People can paste this link in the bottom-right section in Parsec to join.
-Please note you'll need to accept the connection request to begin the session.
+Please note you'll need to accept the connection request to begin the session

 - Join yourself: Login to both the host and client computers with your credentials.
-Click 'Connect' on your host computer in the Parsec app on your client computer.
+Click 'Connect' on your host computer in the Parsec app on your client computer

 How permissions work